sheldonhull/sheldonhull.hugo/content/blog/2015-08-13-stranger-danger...-the-need-for-trust-with-constraints.md

 date: "2015-08-13T00:00:00Z"
 tags:
 - sql-server
-title: Stranger Danger...
-The need for trust with constraints
+title: "Stranger Danger...
+The need for trust with constraints"
+slug: "Stranger Danger...
+The need for trust with constraints"
 ---

 I ran into an issue with errors with an database upgrade running into a violation of a foreign key constraint.
 Don't know how it happened.
 Figured that while I'm at it, I'd go ahead and evaluate every single check constraint in the database to see if I could identify any other violations, because they shouldn't be happening.